catid/wirehair/README.md

 Darker is better.
 The main point of this plot is to just show that m doesn't factor much into the performance of the code.

-For comparison, CRS codes have the following type of performance graph:
+For comparison, CRS codes have the following type of performance graph (with the same color scale):

 ![alt text](https://github.com/catid/longhair/raw/master/docs/EncoderSpeed.png "Speed of Encoder for k, m")